 The most common maritime radars are S-band (3 GHz) and X-band (10 GHz).
 There are also high-frequency high-resolution FMCW radar models of K-Band (24 GHz) and E-band (76 GHz). which give much higher levels of situational awareness in densely populated marine environments.

 - E-band (76 GHz) radar is the latest technology advancement in the maritime radar industry.
 The E band represents the frequency range from 60 GHz to 90 GHz.
-The frequency around 76 GHz is allowed for unlicensed use for collision avoidance applications in transportation industry.
-This type of radar provides high resolution situational awareness for accurate navigation and safe maneuvering in harbors, fjords and locks.
-With this radar the helmsman can easily identify and locate small vessels or navigational buoys on the screen.
+The frequency of around 76 GHz is allowed for unlicensed use for collision avoidance applications in the transportation industry.
+This type of radar provides high-resolution situational awareness for accurate navigation and safe manoeuvring in harbours, fjords and locks.
+With this radar, the helmsman can easily identify and locate small vessels or navigational buoys on the screen.

 A very important advantage of E-band radars is a very low radiated power, which is safe for people and the environment.
 For example, for ELVA-1 SDM360-76, this power is 100 mW (0.1 W), which is even lower than the transmitting power of iPhone (up to 300 mW for the latest iPhone models, and up to 2000 mW for old iPhone models).

 7. What are the advantages of E-band radar vs. K-band radar?

 Let’s start with the presence of a small blind spot for K-radar, while it has not for E-band radar.